-How to Create Dashlets on Entuity Network Analytics (ENA)
+How to Create Dashlets in Entuity Network Analytics (ENA)

-This article shows you how to create dashlets drawing data from other dashlets and extend the dynamic export capabilities to meet your own specific requirements on ENA Entuity Network Analytics.
+This article shows you how to create dashlets by drawing data from other dashlets and extending the dynamic export capabilities to meet your own specific requirements in ENA (Entuity Network Analytics).

 - Create Dashlets

 - Entuity Network Analytics